Product

 Then, subtract your ADA from your total A/R:

-Customer Risk Classification
+Method 3) Customer Risk Classification

 While no company expects to see substantial amounts of value lost through bad debt, it’s an important metric to stay on top of.
 Fortunately, ADA is relatively straightforward to track with the above methods.
-(No particular method is truly better than another; what works for one business may be unsuitable for another.)
+No particular method is truly better than another; what works for one business may be unsuitable for another.

 See what our clients say about us: